 The soling of Vapor X shoes consists of a Phylon midsole and rubber outsole, both of which spike up the shoe’s stability and shock-absorption.
 Nike’s brilliant Zoom Air unit has been installed within the shoe base as an ultimate cushioning and responsiveness multiplier.

-Finally, the Vapor X shoes provide a resilient midfoot shank for never-ending lateral support in all your tennis ventures!
+Finally, the Vapor X Hardcourt shoes for tennis provide a resilient midfoot shank for never-ending lateral support in all your tennis ventures!

 Nike’s Zoom Air Vapor X shoes are definitely one of the most innovative footwear among the best tennis shoes for hard courts.
 We found their Air unit technology to be an optimal cushioning mechanic that nullifies concrete impact.